How to start selling photos and illustrations on microstock

 Dreamstime

-My recommendation is to start on Dreamstime – the registration is easy and you don't need to send them sample files for review – everybody is accepted.
-So you can start upload your images immediately!
-Of course, that some of your photos or illustrations will be refused for various reasons, that's a standard selection process, which will show you which images are good for microstock (once again microstock don't need any art production, they want commerce shots and illustrations).
+My recommendation is to start on Dreamstime – the registration is easy and you don’t need to send them sample files for review – everybody is accepted.
+So you can start uploading your images immediately!
+Of course, that some of your photos or illustrations will be refused for various reasons, there’s a standard selection process, which will show you which images are good for microstock (once again microstock don’t need any art production, they want commercial shots and illustrations).

 Shutterstock

-You shouldn't be frustrated from the small amount of sales – you have to build bigger portfolio to earn bigger money.
-With 10–30 images on Dreamstime, you will have 1 – 5 sales within one month (this is just a raw estimation, depends on quality of your images).
+You shouldn’t be frustrated from the small amount of sales – you have to build a bigger portfolio to earn bigger money.
+With 10–30 images on Dreamstime, you will have 1–5 sales within one month (this is just a rough estimate, it depends on quality of your images).
 The more images, the more sales.
-After some time, when you get basic microstock experiences, you should try Shutterstock – it is the best (at least for me) agency, which generates me the highest income.
+After some time, when you get some basic microstock experience, you should try Shutterstock – it is the best (at least for me) agency, which generates the highest income for me.
 But it is quite hard to get there (check some tips).
 For more info about other agencies, check the list of best microstock agencies.

 Referral earnings

-Microstock agencies needs new customers and also content submitters – so they offer affiliate programs.
+Microstock agencies need new customers and also content submitters – so they offer affiliate programs.
 And as you can see all links on my pages have some referral code.
-If you use them for your registration, I will get few dollars from those agencies (but just in case, that you buy or sell something).
-It is not much – you can't get rich from it, but it is at least some motivation for my writing and for helping you to be successful on microstock (if you have any problem, just leave a comment and I will try to help you).
+If you use them for your registration, I will get a few dollars from those agencies (but only if, you buy or sell something).
+It is not much – you can’t get rich from it, but it is at least some motivation for my writing and for helping you to be successful on microstock (if you have any problem, just leave a comment and I will try to help you).
 So please use those links, thanks.

 i am interested in submitting some samples of my artworks, however they are all rendered in traditional form, can i still submit them to your site.